kimkennedy06/RepData_PeerAssessment1/PA1_template.md

 number.NAs <- sum(is.na(activity.data$steps))
 ```

-The total number of missing values in the dataset is **2304**.
+The total number of missing values in the data set is **2304**.

-In order to fill the missing values in the dataset, I am going to replace the NAs with their avg steps across all days for their corresponding interval (i.e. Use avg values found in previous section to replace `NAs` for that interval).
+In order to fill the missing values in the data set, I am going to replace the NAs with their avg steps across all days for their corresponding interval (i.e. Use avg values found in previous section to replace `NAs` for that interval).

 ```r
 new.activity.data <- activity.data